 An “uncontested divorce” occurs when a couple decides to call it quits without fighting over any of the terms.
-This type of divorce saves time, money, and is especially popular with those who haven’t been married very long.
-However—like many things in divorce—just because you can go without representation here, doesn’t necessarily mean you should.
+This type of divorce saves time and money—and it is especially popular among those who haven’t been married very long.
+However, like many things at the end of a marriage, just because you can go without representation here, doesn’t necessarily mean you should.

-Here’s how uncontested divorce works in Texas, and why a North Texas Family Lawyers attorney can still help you—even if you and your partner agree.
+Here’s how uncontested divorce works in Texas, and how North Texas Family Lawyers can still help you—even if you and your partner agree.

 WHO SHOULD GET AN UNCONTESTED DIVORCE

 Even in healthy relationships, couples disagree.
 They argue about mundane things like mowing the lawn, loading the dishwasher, and whose turn it is to pick up dinner.
 So you can imagine what happens when you throw in important issues like property division and children.

 This is why uncontested divorces aren’t as common as the contested variety (meaning a divorce in which spouses disagree on various aspects of their split).
 This is also why these types of dissolutions generally work best for couples who haven’t been married very long.
 Shorter marriages haven’t had time to accumulate much property, debt, or even children.
 Meaning, even if you don’t like each other, you can’t fight, because there’s nothing to fight over.

 Hence, uncontested divorce is most likely when property is limited and you have no children.
 Still, it’s extremely important to meet with an uncontested divorce attorney in order to make sure your interests are being properly represented.

 HOW TO GET AN UNCONTESTED DIVORCE

 If you feel your situation falls within an acceptable range of agreeability, here’s how to go about executing an uncontested divorce in Texas.